ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 This is by no means the first time IPFS has been usable in a browser, or even Chromium-based browsers in particular.
 Javier Fernández at Igalia has written some good explanations of other approaches that have been taken over at his blog in his post *[Discovering Chrome’s pre-defined Custom Handlers](https://blogs.igalia.com/jfernandez/2022/11/14/discovering-chromes-pre-defined-custom-handlers/)*, and there's an [overview on the IPFS blog](https://blog.ipfs.tech/14-11-2022-igalia-chromium/) as well.

 Most of these approaches share in common the idea of translating IPFS and [IPNS](https://docs.ipfs.tech/concepts/glossary/#ipns) requests, 1:1, into HTTP requests.
-For example, if you have an HTTP gateway running locally on your machine,something like:
+For example, if you have an HTTP gateway running locally on your machine, something like:

 > ipfs://bafybeihpy2n6vwt2jjq5gusv23ajtilzbao3ekfb2hiev2xvuxscdxqcp4